 I am a new mom to two beautiful twin boys!
 The day I held them in my arms I felt the whole world’s responsibility on my shoulders.
 And on the hospital bed in the minimum idle time I get, I was looking for ways to save for my kids’ college education.
 I came across quite a lot of jargon.
 529 plans, high-interest yielding savings accounts, CD’s etc. What should I choose?
 What type of a college saver am I really?
 How do I manage college savings among the many expenses and consumer debt after having two babies?

 What Type of a College saver Am I?

-When I was searching for all these options I came across this interesting article online.
+When I was searching for all these options I came across an interesting article online from “Saving For College.”
 The article described 3 types of college savers.
 Here goes!